Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 <br id="grass-fungi">

-**Grassy textures and certain fungi** should use a “jumble” or “scramble” filter if your editing program has that, with a few edits to fix mixels and other visual issues.
+**Grassy textures and certain fungi** should use a "jumble" or "scramble" filter if your editing program has that, with a few edits to fix mixels and other visual issues.
 If it doesn’t, manually dither it to give it a coarse texture.
 Keep the palette as close to vanilla as possible to preserve the contrast, sometimes you may want to use additional effects and index it back to the vanilla palette.

 <img src="/images/pages/textures/classicfaithful/37.png" alt="grassy textures" class="center" loading="lazy">
 <p class="center"><i><b>Picture 37:</b> Examples of grassy textures.
 Note the usage of patchy dithering.</i></p>